vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2024-06-10 version 2.1.3 =
+Fix annoying regression where VippsCheckout would trigger the "Unknown order" branch on the thank you page

 = 2024-06-07 version 2.1.1, 2.1.2 =
 Fix issue where session was not active when computing checkout fields